 "Chowringhee" was raided by 20 fighters and two light bombers on 10 March 1944 and "Broadway" was raided by 55 fighters and three light bombers on 13 March.
 The Japanese also brought in some 11 battalions under 24 Independent Mixed Brigade (Hayashi) to counter the twenty battalions of Chindits.

-The attack on Indaw was a failure.
+The Chindit attack on Indaw was a failure.
 The main attack force, 16 Brigade, was supposed to be in position by 15 March, but the march from Ledo proved too difficult, and it was not until 20 March that 16 Brigade reached its planned stronghold location at "Aberdeen".
 Here Wingate met the brigade commander, Fergusson, and ordered him to proceed at once to attack Indaw and seize the airfield there.
 Wingate's intentions were never clarified before his death, but Fergusson had the impression that Wingate meant to expand THURSDAY by flying in a division of regular Indian troops (26 Indian Division).
-Fergusson also thought 14 Brigade would be supporting his attack, but Wingate had already ordered 14 Brigade to move southwest and cut the supply lines from Indaw to Homalin.
+Fergusson also thought 14 Brigade would be supporting his attack, but Wingate had already ordered 14 Brigade to move southwest and cut the supply lines from Indaw to Homalin (94.920E 24.887N).

 Because Wingate had stressed the importance of reaching Indaw

+his exhausted columns.
 It was the peak of the dry season and there

 was no water between Aberdeen and Lake Indaw.
 45 Column was

 ordered to take Thetkegyin on the north shore of the lake but

 almost at the airfield before making contact with the Japanese,

-and took position in a streambed that provided a water supply,
+and took position in a stream bed that provided a water supply,

 but after repelling counterattacks

 dumps in the area and called in a bombing raid that destroyed most

 of the supplies earmarked for 18 Division.

 Death of Wingate.
 On 24 March Wingate was killed in an air crash.
 Command of the Chindits was taken over by the senior brigade commander, Lentaigne, and came under the overall control of Stilwell.
 Both were controversial decisions.
 Of all Wingate's brigadiers, Lentaigne was the most skeptical of the entire concept of deep penetration, and Stilwell was skeptical he could exert any real command authority over the Chindits.
 Lentaigne immediately made a number of decisions that badly hurt the Chindit operations.

 23.201N) to cut the supply lines to 15 Army.
 However,

-to Kalewa invited a Japanese ambush.
+and the approach to Kalewa invited a Japanese ambush.
 A compromise

 in which the two as-yet unengaged Chindit brigades would move

-the Chindits shift to Stilwell's control.
+countermanded by Slim, who recommended the Chindits shift to

 77 Indian Brigade at "White City" had thrown back a second Japanese assault on 6-11 April that cost the Japanese an estimated 3000 casualties.
 With roughly seven battalions against Hayashi's eight, the brigade commander, Calvert, had every confidence he could hold the position indefinitely.
 However, on 8 May, Lentaigne ordered Calvert to abandon the block at "White City" and reestablish a blocking position at "Blackpool", closer to the front line.
 Lentaigne wanted to concentrate his forces to ensure the rail corridor could be held through the monsoon, but was unwise to abandon so strong a position.